JonasLoos/fire-bend/README.md

   with alternatives or recursion is declared (`type Tree`).
 * **One `def` covers functions and classes.** A def with `public` members builds an object; objects are values, never shared.
-* **Programs are total.** Every def is seen to end and every match to be covered, and Bend's checker confirms it.
+* **Programs are total.** Every def is seen to end, and Bend's checker confirms it.
 Where termination is a theorem beyond the checker, the def says `unsafe def`.
 * **Laws state what defs promise.** The compiler proves the mechanical ones, property-tests the rest, and hands them to Bend as claims.

 > [!WARNING]
-> Fire is an experimental proof of concept.
+> Fire is experimental and a proof of concept.

 ## Install and run